sightsdev/sights/docs/config_schema.md

 Configure the serial channel/s in use for each side of the robot.
 Currently only `left` and `right` groups are supported which define which motor channels are on the left and right side.
 Each group is a list, allowing for multiple motor channels.

-_Only required for Serial connection._
+_Only required for Sabertooth connection._

 ## `arduino`